pagkly/Zed/Investopedia4/What Does Disclosure Mean.md

 ### Early Warnings

 Many companies had already done just that.
-In mid-February, Apple warned that the pandemic was a threat to its revenue numbers, as it was jeopardizing its supply chain from China and slowing retail sales.
-The company invalidated its previous projections without immediately offering new estimates.
+In mid-February, Apple warned that the pandemic was a threat to its revenue numbers, as it was jeopardizing its [[Supply|supply]] chain from China and slowing retail sales.
+The company invalidated its previous projections without immediately [[Offering|offering]] new estimates.

-Airline and other travel-related companies also warned of the impact on their businesses, along with consumer goods manufacturers that depend on China for manufacturing or consumer sales, or both.
+Airline and other travel-related companies also warned of the impact on their businesses, along with consumer goods manufacturers that depend on China for [[Manufacturing|manufacturing]] or consumer sales, or both.